Wrigley Field

 The area around Wrigley Field, known as Wrigleyville, has been a vibrant spot on gamedays for many years now, and it just keeps improving thanks to an influx of new construction and, thus, new hotels, restaurants and retail.

-If it’s been more than five years or so since your last visit (as it was in our case when we caught a game in August 2019), you’ll be surprised by just how much has changed — especially if you remember the days when the ballpark was surrounded largely by fast food joints and gas stations.
+If it’s been more than a decade since your last visit, you’ll be surprised by just how much has changed — especially if you remember the days when the ballpark was surrounded largely by fast food joints and gas stations.

 There’s more new construction all around Wrigley Field near the intersection of Clark and Addison streets (that’s where the famous red marquee is, if you’re looking for that photo-op), ranging from a new hotel called the Zachary along Clark, which hosts a popular bar as well as a few eateries including a McDonald’s, to lofts and businesses such as Lucky Strike bowling across Addison.